Fleetrun

 Compare the obtained results:

-Mileage sensorDifference with the previous by the mileage sensorRelative odometerThe Distance tool
+Mileage sensorDifference with the previous value by the mileage sensorRelative odometerThe Distance tool

 16801.54 km1.00 km